 The top 20 bars and cafes for board games in Toronto

 Toronto bars and cafes aren't just for sipping on beers and lattes.
 A number of the city's best are offering up the chance to roll the dice and play some boards, both new and old.
-So gather up your most competitive crew and get ready to get your game on.
+So, gather up your most competitive crew and get ready to get your game on.

 Here are my picks for the top bars and cafes to play board games in Toronto.

-The Junction bar might make you feel like a kid again.
-They have seating areas perfect for gathering with friends for a night of gaming.
-There's a stack of board games as well as pinball.

-This board game cafe on Queen West above Me Va Me has over 200 games with unique offerings like Dead of Winter, Smash Up and Marrying Mr. Darcy.
+This Dundas West cafe now has even more room for board game enthusiasts.
+It’s $3.50 per hour of play or $7 per person for unlimited play.

-In a cottage-style house on Harbord this might just be the coziest spot dedicated to games in the city.
-You'll find all of the classics in their mix of hundreds games.
+Situated in a cottage-style house on Harbord, this might just be the coziest spot dedicated to games in the city.
+You'll find all of the classics in their mix of hundreds of games.

+The Leslieville spot is a mecca for brew lovers and dog owners alike.
+Here, dogs and humans alike can mingle over drinks and play board games like Dog-opoly.

-Board games can be found scattered about the Annex bar, adding to the college vibe of the space but also giving some cottage feels at the same time.
+Board games can be found scattered about this Annex bar, adding to the college vibe of the space but also giving some cottage feels at the same time.

-Unwind with friends over a game of Backgammon or Scrabble at this stalwart near the St. Lawrence Market.
-It's easy to spend time here with dozens of craft brews, billiards, darts and a fire place.

 The Bloor and Ossington joint boasts a hodgepodge of board games like Yahtzee and Monopoly, alongside a menu that's stacked with vegetarian options.

-Not only can you purchase any board game imaginable at the Danforth Ave. gaming destination, they also have a whole whack of games to play onsite.
+Not only can you purchase any board game imaginable at this Danforth gaming destination, they also have a whole whack of games to play onsite.

 This Yonge and Lawrence cafe has shelves filled with classics like Monopoly, Scrabble, Operation, Sorry, Clue and Battleship.
 There's also plenty of drinks and baked goods to keep your energy up.

+This bar at Yonge and Eglinton is the ultimate underground hangout.
+Chow down on Southern Smoked Watermelon sandwiches while playing all your favourite board games from your childhood.

-This dark and divey bar near Queen and Ossington has a good list of craft beers and a few big piles of board games.
+This dark and dive-y bar near Queen and Ossington has a good list of craft beers and a few big piles of board games.
 Candy Land, Balderdash and Taboo all await.

-The Broadview and Danforth pub has a huge stack of games in the back.
-Alongside Yahtzee, Scrabble and Jeopardy, you'll also find Sex and the City Trivia.
+Unlimited play with their hundred board games is just five bucks at this Bloor West Village cafe.
+They also have de Mello Palheta coffee, Calbee Japanese snacks, lobster rolls, dessert and smoothies.

+The cafe at Yonge and Wellesley has it all.
+They've got a variety of escape rooms as well as board and video games.
+Head over with your friends and grab a hot bevvy while you play.

-Make your way to the back of the Ronny bar for the Rolling Stones-themed pinball machine, a PS3 connected to a big-screen TV, and various board games.
+Make your way to the back of this Roncesvalles bar for the Rolling Stones-themed pinball machine, a PS3 connected to a big-screen TV, and various board games.

 This gaming paradise in the Junction sports large tables, decorated appropriately with steel and caution tape.
-Grab a Connect, Exploding Kittens or Resistance and get to playing.
+Grab Connect, Exploding Kittens or Resistance and get to playing.

+Etobicoke is where you'll discover this part cafe, part vintage shop.
+Nostalgic books and board games are scatted about so you can have some old school fun while you sip away your Vietnamese egg coffee.

-Toronto's most infamous board game cafe boasts locations on Bloor and College.
+Toronto's most famous board game cafe boasts various locations across the city.
 They have walls stacked with just about any game you could imagine, from your Monopolies of the world to Jumanji and Fireball Island.

+Choose from more than 2,500 games available at this St. Clair West spot with a fun Lichtenstein-esque interior, snacks and trivia nights.

+Canada’s so-called nerdiest bar has landed in Toronto.
+You can find it inside in a two-storey Victorian mansion on Church.
+When you're done gawking over the epic interior, the place is full of board games to play.

-Get back to the classics at Cabbagetown's Stout, with a game of Risk, Connect Four, or Trivial Pursuit.
+Get back to the classics at this Cabbagtown pub, with a game of Risk, Connect Four, or Trivial Pursuit.
 Or, if you're of the new gaming generation, they've also got Settlers and Cards Against Humanity.

-Make your way to this dive bar on Dundas West for some unadulterated fun.
-Board games here pair well with a round of cocktails.

 This Leslieville comic book cafe stocks a variety of board games that can be played while sipping on one of their lattes.

-Tiki drinks aren't the only fun to take part in at this Danforth East bar.
-It's also chock-full of random treasures including a shelf with books and board games.

-This board game cafe on Danforth East near Woodbine is outfitted with tables, couches, bean bag chairs and endless game including Settlers of Catan, Cranium and Jenga.
+This board game cafe on Danforth near Woodbine is outfitted with tables, couches, bean bag chairs and an endless number of games, including Settlers of Catan, Cranium and Jenga.

-Markham's chief destination for board games is a sprawling space, that also features foosball tables and TVs in case you need a break.

-This bar at Richmond and Spadina is where you can enjoy great drinks at affordable prices as well as get your game on as they offer several boards to play.

 Join the conversation Load comments